 - Confirm receipt of required supporting documentation;

-- Confirm the borrower’s calculations submitted on the Form 3508 or 3508EZ; and
+- Confirm the borrower’s calculations submitted on the forms

 - Confirm the correct calculation on Line 10 (Form 3508) or Line 7 (3508EZ).

 If there are any errors, omissions, or discrepancies, your lender will contact you to resolve.
 Per the SBA, “The borrower shall not receive forgiveness without submitting all required documentation to the Lender.”

 Your Lender must complete the review and issue a decision regarding the amount of forgiveness, and submit the package to the SBA within 60 days of receipt of a complete application.
 That decision could result in one of four possible outcomes:

 - Denial without prejudice, due to a pending SBA review of the loan